 Figure 7(a) : Each line represents the sum of annual expected wage loss for workers across France induced from a merger.
 It is calculated based on equation 4.1.
 Industry Total Annual Loss is calculated so as to include the loss to workers in the industry that merged (i.e, the impact on car repairers of a merger in the car repair industry).
-So, the merger in the retail industry would lead to a 18 million euro annual income loss to workers in the retail industry.
-Broad Total Annual Loss is calculated so as to include the loss to all workers in the economy, including those in the industry that merged.
+So, the merger in the retail industry would lead to a 18 million euro annual income loss to workers in the retail industry that merged.
 So, the merger in the retail industry would lead to 23 million euros in annual income loss across the economy.
 Figure 7(b): Each line in light red represents the annual expected new jobs lost for workers in that industry (i.e, a merger in the Building Maintenance industry would reduce annual recruitment by 4200 jobs in the Building Maintenance industry).
 It is calculated based on equation 4.2 and implicitly assumes that the wages of old workers (in the stock) are not impacted.
-Each line in dark red represents the annual expected new jobs lost for workers across France induced from a merger in that industry (i.e, a merger in the Building Maintenance industry would reduce annual recruitment by 5100 jobs across France).
-It is calculated based on equation 4.2 and implicitly assumes that the wages of old workers (in the stock) are stock) are not impacted.
+Each line in dark red represents the annual expected new jobs lost for workers across France induced from a merger in that industry (i.e, a merger in the stock) are not impacted.
+It is calculated based on equation 4.2 and implicitly assumes that the wages of incumbent workers (in the stock) are not impacted.
+It is calculated based on equation 4.2 and implicitly assumes that the wages of incumbent workers (in the stock) are not impacted.

-We now turn to the wage and employment impact of the simulated mergers.
-Figure 7(a) shows the loss in income to newly hired workers in the industry that merged (in light red) and across all industries (in dark red).
-Retail, Building Maintenance, and Computer programming appear to be most harmful: a merger by the top two players in the retail industry would lead to a yearly loss of over 15 million euros for workers in the industry, and almost 23 million euros when workers in all industries are taken into account.
+ming appear to be most harmful: a merger by the top two players in the retail industry would lead to a yearly loss of over 15 million euros for workers in the industry, and almost 23 million euros when workers in all industries are taken into account.